What's the difference between Cococo, Chocolaterie Bernard Callebaut™, and Callebaut?

 No, absolutely not.
 The bankruptcy was completely the result of Bernard's own actions while he was in full control of his original business.
 Receivership is a highly regulated process and it is not possible to coerce the system to benefit one party over another.
 After considering multiple bidders, Receiver Deloitte & Touche (now Deloitte) recommended the company’s assets be sold to Cococo who then bought the business, including all of the business debt of the secured creditors.
 Cococo also paid the money owed to the creditors – many local small businesses and suppliers who were in danger of failing — that Bernard Callebaut’s bankrupt business owed them.
 Cococo also invited Bernard to continue working with the company, but he declined the invitation.
 He had a different plan.

-During the receivership, before the company was sold to Cococo, Bernard Callebaut secretly took bulk chocolate, manufacturing equipment, chocolate molds, computers, and office equipment from the bankrupt business.
+During the receivership, before the company was sold to Cococo, Bernard Callebaut secretly took bulk chocolate, manufacturing equipment, chocolate moulds, computers, and office equipment from the bankrupt business.
 This was illegal.
 After theft was discovered, and after the company was sold to Cococo, Bernard Callebaut was fined in 2011 by Justice Barbara Romaine $150,000 for contempt of court.
-Bernard used this stolen chocolate, molds, and equipment to start a new business, Papa Chocolat, which was then later cease-traded by the Alberta Securities Commision because the directors, including Bernard Callebaut himself, violated Alberta Securities laws.
+Bernard used this stolen chocolate, moulds, and equipment to start a new business, Papa Chocolat, which was then later cease-traded by the Alberta Securities Commission because the directors, including Bernard Callebaut himself, violated Alberta Securities laws.
 In 2015 Bernard Callebaut declared personal bankruptcy.

 What’s the difference between Callebaut, Chocolaterie Bernard Callebaut, and Bernard Callebaut?